thedirkfiles000-dirk/rule-of-7/docs/specification.md

 The Rule of 7 replaces structured scaffolding with disciplined prose.
 Every sentence earns its place by increasing predictive power — reducing uncertainty about how the character will behave in future generations.
 The format is designed to be read by an intelligent collaborator, not executed by a processor.

+**Prose is also easier to repair.** When something goes wrong in a JSON or XML schema — a filter violation, a character drift, an invented fact — the repair requires navigating nested structures, identifying which field owns the problem, and verifying the change doesn't break downstream dependencies.
+In a prose document, the repair is proportional to the problem: change a word, cut a sentence, swap a paragraph.
+The edit is surgical because the format is continuous.
+There are no structures to negotiate, no labels to maintain, no grammar to satisfy.
+This advantage compounds over time — a bot that gets tested and refined iteratively stays manageable in prose form long after an equivalent schema would have become brittle.

 The density target: a three or four character ensemble with full world-building inside a single 10,000 character Background field.
 Not by cutting content — by cutting overhead.

 ---